gxwangupc/DCGAN-PyTorch/README.md

 ## Introduction
  * The code is adapted from the PyTorch documentation examples:<br>
 <https://github.com/pytorch/examples/tree/master/dcgan> <br>
- * The file download_lsun.py comes from a nice repository for downloading LSUN dataset:
+ * The file download_lsun.py comes from a nice repository for downloading LSUN dataset:<br>
 <https://github.com/fyu/lsun> <br>

  * I have added massive comments for the code.
 Hope it beneficial for understanding GANs/DCGANs, especially for a beginner.